werdna10/Quant-Portfolio-Tool/readme.md

 We are using poetry to track our dependencies, which will make all our lives easier in the long-run.
 We already took care of this, so run this command in your terminal:

-For Linux, macOs, or WSL do the following:
+For Linux, macOS, or WSL do the following:

 > curl -sSl <https://install.python-poetry.org> | python3 -